-Microblading is a cosmetic procedure that helps you achieve fuller, more defined natural-looking eyebrows.
+Microblading is a cosmetic procedure that helps you achieve fuller, more even, defined natural-looking eyebrows.
 Some consider this as a type of tattooing while others do not, due to several differences.

 Microblading provides a semi-permanent result that lasts for one or two years.
 This procedure is done using a special blade in the shape of a pen with a bunch of tiny needles on it.
 Microblading artists use this to manually draw hair strokes.